snazzyatoms/ProShield/README.md

 # 🛡️ ProShield

 **ProShield** is the ultimate land protection plugin for Spigot/Paper servers.
-It combines **plot protection, GUI-based management, economy hooks, backups, and Discord integration** into one simple package.
+It combines **plot protection, GUI-based management, economy hooks, and backups into one simple package.

 ---